JerAguilon/jeraguilon.github.io/src/articles/markdown/sales_prediction_a_deep_learning_approach.md

 ### Creating a Tabular Data Model: Predicting Sales

-A straightforward example of learning with tabular data is sales prediction from past months' data.
+A straightforward example of learning with tabular data is sales prediction from past trends.
 Luckily, there are tons of Kaggle competitions on this, so I arbitrarily picked [Predict Future Sales](https://www.kaggle.com/c/competitive-data-science-predict-future-sales).
 It's also a worthy candidate because almost everyone else is using a gradient boosting or similar decision tree approach.